fakhrushaik/hello-github-assignment-fakhrushaik/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
+I learned: how to commit and push files to github
 - .

 **I struggled with:** (repeat as needed)
+I struggled with: On how to push files to github.
 - .

-**I need the instructor to help me with:** (repeat as needed)
+**I need the instructor to help me with:** (repeat as needed) None
 - .

 **💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.